aldellar/portfolio/content/featured/DKVS/index.md

   - Docker
   - Swagger/OpenAPI
   - Git
+  - Docker Compose
+  - Postman
 ---

-A fault-tolerant key-value store built using Node.js and Express, with OpenAPI 3.0 specs and primary-backup replication to ensure strong consistency across nodes.
-Deployed using Docker and tested through Swagger-based validation and CI pipelines.
+Distributed Key-Value Store is a fault-tolerant storage system built with Node.js and Express, featuring primary–backup replication to ensure strong consistency across distributed nodes.
+APIs are documented with OpenAPI 3.0 and served through Swagger UI.
+The system is containerized with Docker and includes a CI pipeline for automated linting, testing, and deployment.

 Key features include:

-- RESTful API described with OpenAPI and served via Swagger UI.
+- RESTful endpoints documented with OpenAPI 3.0 and accessible via Swagger UI
-- Strong consistency using primary–backup replication.
+- Strong consistency guarantees using a primary–backup replication protocol
-- CI workflow that lints, tests, and pushes Docker images automatically.
+- CI/CD pipeline automating code linting, testing, and Docker image publishing